The smooth classification of 4-dimensional complete intersections: The spin case

 \section{The spin case}

-In this section we prove that the Sullivan-conjecture holds for $4$-dimensional spin complete intersections.
+In this section we prove that $4$-dimensional spin complete intersections are strongly $\Theta$-flexible, hence the Sullivan Conjecture holds for them.

-\begin{defin} For a smooth manifold $X$ and a cohomology class $\alpha \in H^2(X)$ let $E(X,\alpha)$ denote the total space of the complex line bundle over $X$ with first Chern class $\alpha$.
+\begin{defin} For a smooth manifold $X$ and a cohomology class $\alpha \in H^2(X)$, let $E(X,\alpha)$ denote the total space of the complex line bundle over $X$ with first Chern class $\alpha$.
 Let $D(X,\alpha)$ denote its disc bundle and $S(X,\alpha)$ denote its sphere bundle. \end{defin}

 Recall that $x \in H^2(X_n(\dd))$ is the pullback of the standard generator of $H^2({\C}P^{\infty})$.
-First we will prove that for every complete intersection $X_n(\dd)$ the total space $S(X_n(\dd),x)$ admits a framing which is framed null-corbordant; see Theorem \ref{thm:framed-0}.
+First we will prove that for every complete intersection $X_n(\dd)$ the total space $S(X_n(\dd),x)$ admits a framing such that it is framed null-cobordant (where by a framing of a manifold we mean a trivialisation of its stable normal bundle, equivalently, of its stable tangent bundle); see Theorem \ref{thm:framed-0}.

 Recall that (a representative of) the complete intersection $X_{n+1}(\dd) \subset \C P^{n+k+1}$ is the set of common zeros of some homogeneous polynomials $f_1, f_2, \ldots , f_k \in \C[x_0, x_1, \ldots , x_{n+k+1}]$.
 If $f_{k+1} \in \C[x_0, x_1, \ldots , x_{n+k+1}]$ is linear and its zero set $L$ is transverse to $X_{n+1}(\dd)$, then $X_n(\dd) = X_{n+1}(\dd) \cap L$.